KTKLN Card & e-PMI for Indonesian Helpers in Singapore (2026 Guide)

 KTKLN was a physical ID card issued to every Indonesian migrant worker deployed overseas.
 Proof that the worker had completed pre-departure registration with the Indonesian government, paid required fees, and was cleared for legal deployment.
 Without a valid KTKLN, immigration officers at Indonesian airports could refuse to let helpers board.

-The card was officially discontinued in 2017 following widespread corruption, airport extortion, and fake card syndicates.
+The physical card was abolished in 2014 (ordered by President Joko Widodo) following widespread corruption, airport extortion, and fake card syndicates.
+Note that 2017 refers to a separate event, the migrant-worker protection law (UU No. 18 of 2017), not the card's abolition.
 Indonesia replaced it with fully digital e-PMI (electronic Pekerja Migran Indonesia).
 Instead of a physical card, the worker's clearance is stored in BP2MI's national database and verified electronically at immigration.

 In casual conversation, you'll still hear helpers and agents say "sudah ada KTKLN" ("already have KTKLN").
 What they mean in 2026 is that her e-PMI registration is complete.